Tidjane Salaün

-Tidjane Abdoul Salaün (/fr/; born 10 August 2005) is a French professional basketball player for the Greensboro Swarm, on assignment from the Charlotte Hornets of the National Basketball Association (NBA).
+Tidjane Abdoul Salaün (/fr/; born 10 August 2005) is a French professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+He previously played for Cholet Basket of the LNB Pro A.

 Professional career

-Cholet Basket
+Cholet Basket (2022–2024)

 Salaün began playing for Cholet Basket's youth team in LNB Espoirs, the French under-21 league, in 2021.

 In February 2023, he was invited to take part in the NBA's Basketball Without Borders camp during the All-Star Game weekend.

 In May of the same year, Salaün was named the MVP of the 2023 Trophée du Futur tournament, having averaged 17.7 points and 7.3 rebounds per game.
 He signed his first professional contract with Cholet's senior team on 10 July 2023.

 During the 2023–24 season, Salaün featured for Cholet Basket's senior team both in the LNB Élite and the FIBA Champions League, and finished the campaign by averaging 9.6 points, 3.9 rebounds, and one steal per game.

-NBA
+Charlotte Hornets (2024–present)

 On 25 April 2024, Salaün announced that he had declared for the 2024 NBA draft; his entry was confirmed by the NBA on 2 May.

 On 26 June 2024, Salaün was selected with the sixth overall pick by the Charlotte Hornets in the 2024 NBA draft.
 He was picked alongside fellow Frenchmen Zaccharie Risacher (drafted by the Atlanta Hawks with the first overall pick) and Alex Sarr (drafted by the Washington Wizards with the second pick), making France the first foreign nation to have at least three native players picked in the top 10 spots of any NBA draft.
 He was the second youngest player from his draft class.
 On 3 July 2024, he signed with the Hornets.
 He made his summer league debut on July 13 against the New York Knicks with the Charlotte Hornets winning 94–90.
 He scored 8 points, grabbed 7 rebounds, and dished out an assist in 14 minutes of play.
 On 18 January 2025, he was assigned to the Greensboro Swarm.